Updated: Apr 17

 Choose after evaluating pros and cons according to the table above.

 How many samples do I have to take?
 There are different rules according to the geographic zone so please ask for precise details to your construction manager.
 However, a good suggestion is to have at least one sample (2 cubes/cylinders) for each casting day and for each different mix.

 How to get a concrete sample?
 Rule n.1 “never take the sample at the very start or the very end of each download from the betoncar”.
-The sample you´ll get that way, will be the most representative of this batch.
+The sample you´ll get that way, will not be the most representative of this batch.

 Fill up the mold in 3 layers compacting each one to perfection.
 You can use a rod, a specific vibrating needle (not the one commonly used at the building site!) or a vibratory plate for concrete samples.
 The mold must be perfectly filled up having the exposed face rectified.
 Set an identification card onto this face and wright on it: date, delivery note number, type of casted structure, name of the building site, signature.